Estonia recognised the Republic of Croatia on 31 December 1991. Diplomatic relations between the two countries were

 Trade and economic relations between Estonia and Croatia are rather modest.
-According to statistics from the past few years, Croatia as a trade partner has remained between 60th and 70th place among all of Estonia’s trade partners and trade has decreased year by year.
-In 2015, Estonian-Croatian total trade turnover amounted to 3.1 million euros, of which 1.4 million was from exports and 1.7 million from imports.
+According to statistics from the past few years, Croatia as a trade partner has remained between 60th and 70th place among all of Estonia’s trade partners.
+In 2017, the trade turnover increased by 35%, compared to the previous year, amounting to 5.5 million euros, of which 2.9 million was from exports and 2.6 million from imports.

-Estonia’s primary imports from Croatia during the same period were machinery and equipment – 38%, metals and metal products – 22.4% and other manufactured goods and wood and wood products – 19.1%.
+Estonia’s primary imports from Croatia during the same period were machinery and mechanical appliances –55%, articles of base metals – 14%, and wood and articles of wood – 10%.

 Estonia-Croatia trade 2011-2018 (in millions of euros):

 Source: Statistical Office of Estonia

 Since 2014, there have been seasonal direct flights between Estonia and Croatia.
-In 2016, Nordica offers seasonal flights from Tallinn to Rijeka and to Split.
+In 2018, Nordica offers seasonal flights from Tallinn to Rijeka and to Split.
 The tourism from Estonia to Croatia has increased year by year.
 The number of trips to Croatia has tripled over the past decade.
 In 2008, the Estonian residents made 7835 visits to Croatia but in 2017, this number was 19 753 and each visit lasted an average of 5 days.

 Since 2003, Croatian servicemen have taken part in the advanced training of colonels and executives at the Baltic Defence College in Tartu and also in the Senior Staff Officers’ course (2009-2010).
 They have also participated in senior staff officer courses since 2005.
 The Defence College is interested in the continuation of cooperation with Croatia, including Croatian teachers coming to teach at the college.